Common Sense Media: Research

 In September 2017, CSM released a study which it developed in collaboration with the University of Southern California's Annenberg School for Communication and Journalism focused on families in both Japan and the United States and technology use.
 Surveys of families in the United States were compared to surveys of Japanese families and found that both countries struggle with the impact of technology on family life and relationships.

-A study completed by CSM found that 97% of children between the ages of 11 and 17 use their phones during school hours, while 60% use cellular devices between midnight and 5am on school nights.
+A study completed by CSM found that 97% of children between the ages of 11 and 17 use their phones during school hours, while 60% use cellular devices between midnight and 5 A.M. on school nights.

-In March 2023, Common Sense Media published research that explored girls' experiences on five popular social media platforms: YouTube, TikTok, Instagram, Snapchat and WhatsApp.
+In March 2023, CSM published research that explored girls' experiences on five popular social media platforms: YouTube, TikTok, Instagram, Snapchat and WhatsApp.
 Girls who used TikTok were more likely to report feeling addicted to the platform, with nearly 1 in 4 girls stating the apps interfered with their daily sleep routine.

 In November 2023, CSM launched AI Ratings, an initiative to create AI guidelines and education materials to help curate "family friendly" GPT-branded large language models.
 CSM then partnered with OpenAI in January 2024 to develop a review system "intended for parents, children and educators to better understand [AI] technology's risks and benefits" as an extension of its AI Ratings initiative.